AmpersandTarski/Ampersand/docs/guides/installing-ampersand.md

 If there is no executable for your operating system, or if you prefer to build an Ampersand compiler yourself, follow these steps:

 > 1. Install stack, the haskell tool stack. [instructions are here](http://docs.haskellstack.org/en/stable/install\_and\_upgrade.html)
 > 2. use [git](https://git-scm.com/) to clone the latest version of Ampersand.
-The code can be found at [github](https://github.com/AmpersandTarski/Ampersand/tree/master). (the master branch is our stable branch)
+The code can be found at [github](https://github.com/AmpersandTarski/Ampersand/tree/main). (the main branch is our stable branch)
 > 3. Open a command line terminal, and go to the directory that contains the file named `ampersand.cabal`
 > 4. Then, close your command line terminal and reopen another one (this helps to reload the environment variables that the `stack` installation may have added or modified),
 > 5. Let `stack` install everything you need to compile (see the Notes below!) by executing: